Agile-Labs-Tech/agilelabs-isms-policy/22 Patch management policy/README.md

 # Procedures

-1. The Information Security Officer shall subscribe to the mailing list of vendors or third-party security advisory websites about the technical vulnerability alerts, patch related information, and technology / product end-of-life and end-of-support announcement of the computer hardware and software.
+1. The Technical Leader shall subscribe to the mailing list of vendors or third-party security advisory websites about the technical vulnerability alerts, patch related information, and technology / product end-of-life and end-of-support announcement of the computer hardware and software.
 2. These information resources should be updated based on changes in the inventory, or when other new or useful resources are found.
-3. After understanding the details of a security vulnerability, the affected hardware / software / network / information systems and the existence of relevant mitigating controls, the Information Security Officer shall determine the severity rating of the vulnerability, and the urgency of applying the security patch (or updating program).
+3. After understanding the details of a security vulnerability, the affected hardware / software / network / information systems and the existence of relevant mitigating controls, the Technical Leader shall determine the severity rating of the vulnerability, and the urgency of applying the security patch (or updating program).
 4. All analyses and decisions shall be recorded on the Patch Management Worksheet.
-5. Upon receiving a technology / product end-of-life or end-of-support announcement, the Information Security Officer shall study the details of the announcements, identify the affected hardware, operating systems and application software, and the evaluate the adequacy of existing relevant mitigating controls, if any.
+5. Upon receiving a technology / product end-of-life or end-of-support announcement, the Technical Leader shall study the details of the announcements, identify the affected hardware, operating systems and application software, and the evaluate the adequacy of existing relevant mitigating controls, if any.
-6. The Information Security Officer shall assess the risk of the continued use of the affected hardware, software or network equipment.
+6. Technical Leader shall assess the risk of the continued use of the affected hardware, software or network equipment.
 S/He shall review and determine the availability of continued support from other vendors, the amount of redundancy, the availability of spare parts, and the existence of skilled technical support staff.
 7. If an upgrade is needed, s/he shall prepare the upgrade plan for review with the AVP IT.
-8. Following the Change Management Procedure, the Information Security Officer shall identify all affected IT components, and submit a Change Request Form for applying the security patch / updating the program in the production environment.
+8. Following the Change Management Procedure, the Technical Leader shall identify all affected IT components, and submit a Change Request Form for applying the security patch / updating the program in the production environment.
-9. Before applying the security patch or update program to the production environment, the Information Security Officer shall coordinate with the responsible system / network administrators to test the security update program in a test environment.
+9. Before applying the security patch or update program to the production environment, the Technical Leader shall coordinate with the responsible system / network administrators to test the security update program in a test environment.
-10. After applying the security patch or update the program in the test environment, the Information Security Officer or a delegated staff shall verify the behaviour and proper operation of the updated systems:
+10. After applying the security patch or update the program in the test environment, the Technical Leader or a delegated staff shall verify the behaviour and proper operation of the updated systems:

     Operating Systems Software
     - Check the event logs;